Vaishnav-Kanhirathingal/PassMark/README.md

 [empty home screen]

-Now, you can create a new password by using the create new password `+` floating action button.
+Now, you can create a new password by using the create-new-password `+` floating action button.

 ### Create new password